michaelmalick/phd-thesis/2_introduction/notes-intro.md

 # Climatic Change Rewrite

+- Environmental change, whether due to natural perturbations or anthropogenic sources, presents a significant challenge for

 One of the central challenges in fisheries science is understanding how environmental change influences demographic rates of marine and anadromous fish populations [@Chavez2003a; @Vert-pre2013a].
 Changes in climate systems over the